-When the unit is started up, a warning beeper sounds and a warning light on the crane illuminates until both stabilisers are deployed.
+On units fitted with analogue controls, on startup a warning beeper sounds and a warning light on the crane illuminates until both stabilisers are deployed.

 The 'top arm up' and 'bottom arm down' functions are disabled until there is a positive downward pressure on the stabiliser foot.